 CALIFORNIA TRANSPORTATION COMMISSION OVERSIGHT

-SB1 empowers the California Transportation Commission to hold state and local government accountable for making the transportation improvements they commit to delivering.
+SB1 empowers the California Transportation Commission (CTC) to hold state and local government accountable for making the transportation improvements they commit to delivering.
 It also provides authorization for the California Transportation Commission to review and allocate Caltrans funding and staffing for highway maintenance to ensure those levels are reasonable and responsible.
 Get more information on CTC's oversight role.